RadianceMC/pfti/README.md

 ## License

-Pets From The Inventory is licensed under the [LGPLv3](./LICENSE) license.
+Anything from Pets from the Inventory is licensed under the [MIT](./LICENSE) license.
+This includes Pfti-core and any other mod loader variants.
+Unless I specified otherwise!